MOROJO (Myrtle R. Douglas)

 Here's a group photo taken at the convention:

 This is taken from FANTASY FICTION FIELD #52 (11 Oct 41) and was advertised as one of the photos that would be appearing in the forthcoming NYCON booklet commemorating that convention.
 This ambitious project duly came to pass but, alas, the copy available online, though very informative about the convention, is missing all its photos.
 The captions make clear just what a loss this is.
+This is also true of FANTASY FICTION FIELD itself, most online issues of which are also missing their photos.
+The photos will have mostly found their way into the albums of fans who received these publications.
+Any heirs of those fans who have subsequently asserted ownership of these images have done so mistakenly.

 In WHO'S WHO IN FANDOM (Summer 1940, ed.
 Ted Dikty) Morojo is described thus: